eu-digital-identity-wallet/eudi-doc-testing-application/README.md

    Need to change this values:

    **android:**
    - appium.android.deviceName=POCO X5 Pro
    - appium.android.platformVersion=14.0.8
    - appium.android.udid=emulator-5554
    - appium.android.udid=58d5b98

    **ios:**
    - appium.ios.deviceName=iPhone 14 Plus
    - appium.ios.platformVersion=17.3
    - appium.ios.platformName=iOS
    - appium.ios.udid=00008110-000470843429401E

 4. Find the local-execution.cmd (for Windows) or local-execution-mac.sh (for Mac).

-5. Run the tests: Depending on your system, execute the local-execution.cmd (for Windows) or local-execution-mac.sh (for Mac) to start the tests.
-   In order to run them open the terminal and run `cd C:\Projects\wallet` (replace the path with the path that you have saved the project).
-After you navigate to the correct directory, run the .cmd file by typing its name and pressing Enter.
-So, you should type: `local-execution.cmd`

    Note: On tests there are some tags.

    - @ANDROID: will run all the android tests
    - @IOS: will run all the ios tests
    - @manual: will run all the manual tests